cristagregg/amphibian_analysis/README.md

 to be a linear fit.
 If a frog dislikes to avoid a feature, chances are that if there is more of that feature, the frog will avoid it more, and if there is less, it will avoid it less.
-As an example, below is a chart of the presence of frogs at the levels of our two strongest predictors, TR and SUR3.
-We can see that as we increase the level on TR, the number of sites that host green frogs decreases steadily.
+As an example, below is a chart of the frogs’ presence at the levels of our two strongest predictors, TR and SUR3.
+We can see that as we increase the TR, the number of sites that host green frogs decreases steadily.
 The same is true as we increase SUR3.
 This could indicate a linear relationship between these predictors and the frog presence.
 I will also evaluate the KNN model since the TR variable does not have an inherent ordering.

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-Now I will split our data to compare Logistic Regression and KNN.
+Now I will split the data to compare Logistic Regression and KNN.
 When using logistic regression, I will predict the site is a good habitat if the probability of the green being present is greater than 0.5.
-I will now fit our model in the dataset.
 Because TR7 only shows up once in the dataset, it will be removed from the classifier.

     ## [1] 0.6595745